Fishest/school/_posts/2010-05-06-final-project-result.markdown

     The following represents a few intermediary representations of the program process that were recorded in debug sessions that may assist in understanding the workflow:

-    *  The *.dot files are the graphviz serialization format of the image graph
+    *  The *dot* files are the graphviz serialization format of the image graph
-    *  The *.dot.png are the processed graphviz files to produce examples of the graph minimum cut at various bands.
+    *  The *dot.png* files are the processed graphviz files to produce examples of the graph minimum cut at various bands.
-    *  The max-flow-image.bmp is the example processed image that the previous two formats were generated from.
+    *  The *max-flow-image.bmp* file is the example processed image that the previous two formats were generated from.
-    *  The *.xml files are the serialized output paths that were generated from the program for the specified images.
+    *  The *xml* files are the serialized output paths that were generated from the program for the specified images.
 They were processed to create the path overlays on the final result images.
-    *  The *.log files are the processing logs that show about how long each step in the process took for my implementation.
+    *  The *log* files are the processing logs that show about how long each step in the process took for my implementation.

   [stoer-wagner]: http://www.cs.dartmouth.edu/~ac/Teach/CS105-Winter05/Handouts/stoerwagner-mincut.pdf "Stoer Wagner"